xrowgmbh/regexpline/extension/regexpline/docs/readme.txt

 --------
 - Check user input against a regular expression (Perl-compatible)
 - Use regular expression subpatterns to be able to use parts of the input in the object name pattern
+- Ability to customise the text that will be used in the object name pattern
 - Ability to supply a helptext for users
 - Required checks compatible with newer eZ publish versions (drafts ignore required fields)
 - Information collection support